We Asked People Why They Got Sober

-"I reached a point where I realised that I had stopped having any hopes, dreams or goals."
+“I reached a point where I realized that I had stopped having any hopes, dreams, or goals.”

-From the very first time I got high I knew I wanted to feel like that as often as possible.
-I smoked a bowl with some friends and we went to the mall and just remember laughing so fucking much.
+From the very first time I got high, I knew I wanted to feel like that as often as possible.
+I smoked a bowl with some friends, and we went to the mall, and I just remember laughing so fucking much.
 I've always felt uncomfortable with myself, both alone and around people, so to be able to turn that anxiety off felt like I had figured out a way to just be better at life.

 Using started out very fun and social.
-In the beginning I mostly drank, and smoked weed.
+In the beginning, I mostly drank and smoked weed.
 Occasionally I ate acid or took painkillers.
-When I was nineteen I shot dope for the first time.
-I didn't become a full-blown addict right away, but I knew I really loved it, and used as often as I could.
-Then came oxys and xanax.
-Somehow I was able to keep jobs throughout all of this but it got harder and harder to show up over time.
+When I was 19, I shot dope for the first time.
+I didn't become a full-blown addict right away, but I knew I really loved it and used as often as I could.
+Then came oxys and Xanax.
+Somehow I was able to keep jobs throughout all of this, but it got harder and harder to show up over time.

-After a certain about of time I absolutely could not function without dope or I would get sick.
+After a certain amount of time, I absolutely could not function without dope or I would get sick.
 I lost my job.
 I struggled to keep apartments.
 I started smoking crack.
 I would stay in my bathroom smoking for days.
 I would only come out to stare out the peephole of my front door.
-I was very rarely enjoying myself, but if I stopped I would get sick and I just didn't know what else to do.
+I was very rarely enjoying myself, but if I stopped, I would get sick, and I just didn't know what else to do.

-My body stopped functioning like the body of a twenty-something.
+My body stopped functioning like the body of a 20-something.
 I wouldn't get my period for months at a time.
-At one point I weighed eighty seven pounds.
+At one point, I weighed 87 pounds.
 I had open abscess wounds all over my body that wouldn't heal.
 My body just didn't work.
 The rest of my life didn't work either.
 Maintaining relationships of any kind were absolutely impossible.
 No friends.
 No money.
 No goals.
 I was estranged from my family for a while.

 I think the hardest part about getting clean was just deciding to do something different in those moments when the craving to get high was so strong.
 I remember feeling like my feelings were going to kill me.
 I remember feeling like I was going to physically catch on fire if I didn't go cop a bag right away.
-After I had practiced making those different decisions for a little bit the obsession to get high wasn't so overwhelming.
-But I was straight up pissed that I wasn't able to just have a drink with friends.
-There were a lot of things I couldn't do for awhile because drinking and drugs were just around and it was too tempting, like going to shows or even driving through certain neighborhoods.
-It didn't feel like it at the time, but looking back I can recognize how it got easier the longer I didn't use, and found new ways to deal with things.
+After I had practiced making those different decisions for a little bit, the obsession to get high wasn't so overwhelming.
+But I was straight-up pissed that I wasn't able to just have a drink with friends.
+There were a lot of things I couldn't do for a long time because drinking and drugs were just around, and it was too tempting, like going to shows or even driving through certain neighborhoods.
+It didn't feel like it at the time, but looking back, I can recognize how it got easier the longer I didn't use and found new ways to deal with things.

 Brian Finch, Activist

-I was thirteen years old living in my hometown of Winnipeg when I discovered my sister smoked pot.
-I Immediately asked her if I could get some.
-The first time we smoke, I feel nothing.
-I was Disappointed.
+I was 13 years old, living in my hometown of Winnipeg, when I discovered my sister smoked pot.
+I immediately asked her if I could get some.
+The first time we smoked, I felt nothing.
+I was disappointed.
 I kept a joint for later on.
-My parents were divorced and my father forgot to pick me up one weekend.
-Upset and feeling hurt I pulled out that other joint.
+My parents were divorced, and my father forgot to pick me up one weekend.
+Upset and feeling hurt, I pulled out that other joint.
 I smoked.
 I got really high.
-Fifteen minutes later I heard a knock on the door and it's him.
+Fifteen minutes later, I heard a knock on the door, and it's him.
 He took me to a dog show where I was super paranoid.
 I came down watching the endless obedience competition.
-When I got back home, I went to my sister and ask for more pot.
+When I got back home, I went to my sister to ask for more pot.
 I never stopped after that.

-My inability to say no lead me to very dangerous waters.
-The drugs escalated to GHB, a grand a month's worth.
-Then to meth.
-E. Whatever we could get our hands on.
+My inability to say no led me to very dangerous waters.
+The drugs escalated to GHB, a grand-a-month's worth.
+Then to meth, e, whatever we could get our hands on.
 I got to such a low point that I stopped caring and overdosed for the first time.
 I stopped breathing.
 I realized how easy it was to die and had thoughts of suicide.
 The pressure to make money and pay for our using, which was costing thousands, was high.
 I got into the sex industry.
-I put an ad out and it started from there.
-I was making a lot of money, and traveling a lot.
+I put an ad out, and it started from there.
+I was making a lot of money and traveling a lot.
 New York and Amsterdam became my second homes.

 The thing with being an addict is that there was this loud voice that says that I don't have a problem.
 I was not an addict.
 It was easy to believe.

 Hazy memories from that time of my life.
-I met with another escort in Manhattan and we soon became the two hookers of upstate New Jersey.
-I spontaneously ended up bartending at The White Party in South Beach.
-High on meth I found myself in a leather bar called Chains.
+I met with another escort in Manhattan, and we soon became the two hookers of northern New Jersey.
+I spontaneously ended up bartending at the White Party in South Beach.
+High on meth, I found myself in a leather bar called Chains.
 I was doing coke with the manager in the back office.
-I was wearing only boots and cock ring.
+I was wearing only boots and a cock ring.
 You meet a lot of people that way.
-I met a very tough tattooed/muscled biker looking couple.
-I stayed with them for four weeks having only having chatted with them for ten minutes.
+I met a very tough, tattooed, muscled biker-looking couple.
+I stayed with them for four weeks, having only having chatted with them for ten minutes.
 I never knew where I'd end up.

 The combination of travel and heavy drug use was gravely affecting my health.
 I returned to Toronto to fall apart, get it together, only to fly out and do it all over again.
 I was addicted to it all.
 There were some serious health consequences to my using that have ramifications to this day.
 They are things that I have to live with for the rest of my life.